How to Divide Dahlia Tubers in the Spring

 Did you know that dividing your dahlia tubers every year has many benefits?
 I’ll show you my process for dividing dahlia tubers in the spring and explain the advantages of splitting these dahlia root clumps annually.

-They may be late bloomers, but once they do, your dahlias will be the last flower standing in your garden until the first hard frost.
+They may be late bloomers, but once they do, your dahlias will be the last flower in your garden until the first hard frost.

 What are Dahlia Tubers and Why Should You Divide Them?